danielsilvaperez/danielsilvaperez/README.md

 **25 | Builder | Trying to make it out the matrix**

-Currently grinding at Amazon while building my escape hatch in public.
+Currently grinding a non-tech job while building my escape hatch in public.
 I believe the best way to predict the future is to code it.

 ---